-And character of the greatest excellence were apparent in the way he performed his duties and proclaimed Islam, and, in accordance with the fine qualities and conduct enjoined by the religion of Islam, laudable virtues of the highest order were to be found in the law he brought.
+And the character of the greatest excellence was apparent in the way he performed his duties and proclaimed Islam, and, in accordance with the fine qualities and conduct enjoined by the religion of Islam, laudable virtues of the highest order were to be found in the law he brought.

-As is alluded to in the Second Indication of the Tenth Word, it is a requirement of wisdom that Divinity be manifested.
-And this desire of Divinity to be manifested is met at the highest level and most brilliantly by the comprehensive worship performed by Muhammad (PBUH) in the practice of his religion.
+As is alluded to in the Second Indication of the Tenth Word, it is a requirement of wisdom that Divinity is manifested.
+And this desire for Divinity to be manifested is met at the highest level and most brilliantly by the comprehensive worship performed by Muhammad (PBUH) in the practice of his religion.

 Also, wisdom and truth require that the Creator of the world displays His beauty in its utter perfection through some means.
 And the one who met that wish and displayed and described His beauty most perfectly was self-evidently the person of Muhammad (PBUH).

 “It was also clearly Muhammad (PBUH) who, in response to the desire of the world’s Maker to exhibit and attract attentive gazes towards His perfect art within infinite beauty, heralded that art with the loudest voice.”

 “Again, it was necessarily Muhammad (PBUH) who, in response to the desire of the Sustainer of All the Worlds to proclaim His unity in the levels of multiplicity, announced all the degrees of unity, each at the greatest level of unity.”